bat-z/bat-z/README.md

 ⠀⠀ ⠀⠀⠀ 𐂂 --⠀phone user probaly look weird on PC

-𐂂 -- extra; Personally, I don't comment on ata except with close friends.
+𐂂 -- REMINDER; Personally, I don't comment on ata except with close friends.
 I mostly use VPN for safetly lol. and if someone impersonating me made a comment on ata that isnt my friend, that is NOT me.
 Same with ppl copying my skins.

 ⠀ ⠀⠀⠀⏔⏔⏔⏔⏔⏔⏔⏔⏔ ꒰ ᧔ෆ᧓ ꒱⏔⏔⏔⏔⏔⏔⏔⏔
 ⠀ ⠀⠀⠀